9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 familiar problems of deadlocks, race conditions, starvation, and sheer complexity.

-While we could certainly use Haskell\'s concurrency features to develop parallel code, there is a much simpler approach available to us.
+While we could certainly use Haskell's concurrency features to develop parallel code, there is a much simpler approach available to us.
 We can take a normal Haskell function, apply a few simple transformations to it, and have it evaluated in parallel.